 John Flood (Australia)

 John Flood is Professor of Law and Society at Griffith University in Brisbane, Australia, where he established the Law Futures research centre.
 He has previously held chairs in the UK and Ireland as well as visiting positions in the US, Germany and the UK.
 His research focuses on the legal profession–its structure, social world, regulation, education and globalization.
 His latest studies are looking at the role of technology in changing how law is done and how professional roles are adapting, or not.
-More information can be found at www.johnflood.com
+John can be followed at https://johnflood.blogspot.com and on twitter @johnaflood.

 Ernesto Riffo (Chile)